-7.3 Web services
+7.3.
+Web services.
 Our work springs from the research done to formally describe and verify compositions of Web services.
 This research has mainly centered on using process algebras to describe and verify visible local behavior of services and just recently (all the references date of the last five years) has started to consider global choreographic descriptions of multiple services and the problem of their projection.
 This yielded the three layered structure depicted in Figure 4 (courtesy of P.-M. Deniélou) where a global type describing the choreography is projected into a set of session types that are then used to type-check the processes that implement it (as well as guide their implementation).
 The study thus focuses on defining the relation between the different layers.
 Implementability is the relation between the first and second layer.
-Here the important properties are that projection produces systems that are sound and complete with respect to the global description (in the sense stated by Theorem 4.1) and deadlock free (eg, we bar out specifications as $p \xrightarrow{a} q \lor p \xrightarrow{a} r$ when it has no continuation, since whatever the choice either q or r will be stuck).
+Here the important properties are that projection produces systems that are sound and complete with respect to the global description (in the sense stated by Theorem 4.1) and deadlock free (e.g., we rule out specifications such as $\mathbf{p} \xrightarrow{a} \mathbf{q} \vee \mathbf{p} \xrightarrow{a} \mathbf{r}$ when it has no continuation, since whatever the choice either $\mathbf{q}$ or $\mathbf{r}$ will be stuck).
 Typeability is the relation between the second and third layer.
 Here the important properties are subject reduction (well-typed processes reduce only to well-typed processes) and progress (which in this context implies deadlock freedom).

-Fig. 4.
-Global types and multi-party sessions in a nutshell.
+Figure 4: Global types and multi-party sessions in a nutshell.